geogardenclub/geogardenclub.github.io/docs/develop/architecture.md

 **Domain Layer**.
 The domain layer implements code to translate between the data representations used at the data layer (i.e. JSON and Binary) and the data representations used at the Presentation Layer (i.e. Dart classes for entities and collections).
 The domain layer also implements the "business logic" of the application as discussed in the [Collections and business logic](/docs/develop/design/data-model#collections-and-business-logic) section.

 **Presentation Layer**.
 The presentation layer implements the Flutter-based user interface.
-All of the classes at the presentation layer are Widgets.
-GGC divides UI classes into two types: "Screens" and "Views".
-Screens implement a "top-level" page: they return a Scaffold Widget and can be routed to.
+All the classes at the presentation layer are Widgets.
+GGC implements many kinds of UI objects; for example, "Screens" and "Views".
+Screens implement a "top-level" page: they return a Scaffold Widget and they can be routed to.
 Views are "components": they are the building blocks for Screens and can potentially appear in multiple Screens.

 ## Directory structure perspective

 There is a relatively straightforward correspondence between the above layers and the directory structure in the ggc_app repository.
 The top-level of the repo is more or less like any Flutter app.
-Here is a semi-annotated version of most of the top-level files and directories:
+Here is a semi-annotated version of some of the top-level files and directories to give you an idea of the organization:

 ```
 ggc_app/
-  .github/                  # CI GitHub Actions
+  .github/                  # GitHub Actions
-  android/
+  android/                  # (Managed by Flutter)
-  assets/
+  assets/                   # Static data resources
-  ios/
+  ios/                      # (Managed by Flutter)
+  integration_test          # Test code
-  lib/                      # Source code here
+  lib/                      # Source code
-  linux/
+  linux/                    # (Managed by Flutter)
-  macos/
+  macos/                    # (Managed by Flutter)
-  stories/                  # Monarch stories here.
+  stories/                  # Monarch code
-  test/
-  web/
+  web/                      # (Managed by Flutter)
-  windows/
+  windows/                  # (Managed by Flutter)
   analysis_options.yaml
-  build_runner.sh           # Useful if you change data model.
-  lakos.sh                  # Build a diagram of the architecture
   pubspec.yaml
-  run_monarch.sh            # Run the Monarch UI Story system
+  run_build_runner.sh       # Example of a GGC script
 ```

 The lib/ directory is where most of the action is.
 Here's a semi-annotated perspective of some the top-level of the lib/ directory: